huntdatacenter/docs/docs/do-science/tools/technical/x2go.md

 :::

-::: details Copy-paste functionality
+::: expander "Copy-paste functionality"

 Connect to your lab machine and run this code:

-- Client is connecting **from macOS**
+- Client is connecting **from MacOS**

   ```bash
   touch ~/.Xresources